 How do you drink a dram?

-In our Scotch Whisky Guide, I covered the tasting process in depth, however, if this is your very first time trying whisky, I’m going to urge you to forget those instructions (for now).
+In our Scotch Whisky Guide, the tasting process is covered in depth, however, if this is your very first time trying whisky, follow the instructions below.

 The goal is to introduce you to Scotch in a manner that allows your palate to grow.
 The last thing you want to do is try a dram and be so halted by the harshness or burn that you never want to try it again.

-- While every Scotch aficionado I know will hate me for saying this; add one or two ice cubes to the glass before pouring.
+- While every Scotch aficionado will rail at this suggestion, add one or two ice cubes to the glass before pouring.
 For your first dram, chilling and watering it down (as taboo as it is) will serve a purpose.
 It will lighten the harshness many complain about and will chill the whisky that will eliminate some of the burn making it easier for you to enjoy it.
 Obviously, as you begin to develop your appreciation for whisky, you’ll most likely want to stop icing.
 Note that when using ice, it’s ideal to use an ice ball rather than cubes since it melts slower and won’t completely water your dram down.
 Also, if you are using cubes, try and avoid using more than two.
-In other words, don’t fill the glass full of ice.
 Keep it to a minimum.

 - Once you’ve poured your dram of whisky into a glass (for beginners I’m going to recommend you use a rock glass as it won’t release the same compounds you’d find with a Glencairn or Copita), it’s time to begin the initial nose.